greenscreens-io/quark-node/README.md

 # [Quark Engine for NodeJS](https://www.greenscreens.io/quark).

-**TODO**: Add multi-service support.
-Currently works with only one API service.

 Visit project web page [here](https://www.greenscreens.io/quark).

 This is client library for NodeJS enabling communication with Green Screens Quark Engine for Java.